Small Business Trends is an award-winning online publication for small business owners, entrepreneurs and the people who interact with them.

 Anita’s focus today is on growing the online publishing business.
 But she also maintains active commentary on small business issues on various media and Web properties.
 Read more about founder Anita Campbell.

 Staci is the Chief Operations Officer of Small Business Trends.
-She is responsible for oversight of the day-to-day operations of the Small Business Trends network, the commissioning and scheduling of site content on Small Business Trends, relations with Small Business Trends Experts, creation of custom content, relations with syndication partners, marketing, staff oversight, staffing requirements and quality assurance.
+She is responsible for oversight of the day-to-day operations of the Small Business Trends network, as well as client relations, relations with syndication partners, marketing, staff oversight, staffing requirements and quality assurance.

 After being a 20-year member of the rat race, Staci traded in her office, opted out – and joined the virtual world and the Small Business Trends community.
 Staci is a graduate of the Bradford School of Business and currently resides and works in Pennsylvania.
 She was the first person to come on board at Small Business Trends, after the Founder, in 2006.